 The SonicWall team is excited to be a gold level sponsor at Black Hat USA, one of the world’s leading IT security events, which opens at Mandalay Bay in Las Vegas on July 22.
 Our booth number is 554 and we look forward to meeting you there.
 SonicWall will offer attendees information on the company’s suite of automated, real-time breach detection and prevention products and services, including the SonicWall Capture ATP cloud-based network sandbox which detects and stops ransomware, advanced persistent threats (APTs) and zero-day attacks.

+Note: This is guest blog post by Bryan Chester, Vice President of North America Partner Software and Imaging Sales at Dell.
 Email has long been acknowledged as a business critical application.
 However, it can expose your organization to devastating sabotage by offering hackers an easily accessible vehicle to exploit vulnerabilities in your organization’s network security.